A regularized shallow-water waves system with slip-wall boundary conditions in a basin: Theory and numerical analysis: Introduction

 The main characteristic of these systems is the presence of a dispersive term of mixed type, involving two space derivatives and one time derivative in both equations, as opposed to the Peregrine system which features this term only in one of the two equations.
 The idea of using mixed-derivative terms goes back to Peregrine \cite{Per66}, and the single KdV-type equation with a mixed-derivative term has become known as the BBM equation \cite{BBM}.
 In the context of BBM-type systems, the inclusion of the mixed-derivative term in the first equation has two drawbacks.
-First, the first equation is no longer an exact mass cosnervation equation, and the mass balance now takes an approximate form \cite{AlK2012}.
+First, the first equation is no longer an exact mass conservation equation, and the mass balance now takes an approximate form \cite{AlK2012}.
 However, mass is still conserved to within the order of approximation, so this is not a serious problem.
-Secondly, the dispersion relation for the linearized equation is slightly less accurate than the dispersion relation for the Peregrine system \cite{BCS2002}.
-This drawback can be mitigated by inluding higher-order dispersive terms which is the approach followed in the present contribution.
+Secondly, the dispersion relation for the linearized equation is slightly less accurate than the dispersion relation of the Peregrine system \cite{BCS2002}.
+This drawback can be mitigated by including higher-order dispersive terms which is the approach followed in the present contribution.

-While the presence of the Laplacian in the dispersive terms of the mass and momentum equation in these BBM-BBM systems appears to be attractive from the point of view of mathematical analysis and numerical discretization, the initial-boundary value problem for these kind of BBM-BBM-type systems in bounded domains requires zero Dirichlet boundary conditions for the velocity field on the boundary of the domain, \cite{DMS2009}, in addition to homogenous Neumann boundary conditions for the free surface $\eta$.
-These boundary conditions are essentially no-slip wall boundary conditions and are quite restrictive, especially when one considers obstacles or other complicated boundaries of the numerical domain.
+While the presence of the Laplace operator in the dispersive terms of the mass and momentum equations in this BBM-BBM system appears to be attractive from the point of view of mathematical analysis and numerical discretization (such as well-posedness in the Hadamard sense and optimal convergence rates of numerical solutions), the initial value problem with wall boundary conditions for these kind of systems in bounded domains requires Dirichlet boundary conditions for the velocity field on the boundary of the domain, \cite{DMS2009}, in addition to homogenous Neumann boundary conditions for the free surface $\eta$.
+The Dirichlet boundary condition for modeling walls needs to be zero in the direction of the unit normal vector of the boundary $\bu\cdot\bn=0$.
+On the other hand, the inversion of the operator $(I-\Delta)$ requires also information about the tangential component of the velocity on the wall $\bu\cdot\btau$, which is generally not available.
+For this reason, this term is usually taken as $\bu\cdot\btau=0$ which results in overall zero Dirichlet boundary conditions $\bu=(\bu\cdot\bn)\bn+ (\bu\cdot\btau)\btau=0$.These boundary conditions are essentially no-slip wall boundary conditions and are quite restrictive, especially when one considers obstacles or other complicated boundaries of the numerical domain.

 In order to address this problem, a new BBM-BBM type system suitable for slip-wall boundary conditions was recently proposed \cite{KMS2019}.
 The system is written in dimensional variables as

 where